 - I am conditionally admitted to another program at Boston University (BU), but I have a SEVIS record/I-20 just for CELOP.
 How do I get a new SEVIS record/I-20 for the other program at BU?

 Contact the specific admissions office for the BU program that conditionally admitted you.
-Once you are fully admitted to that BU program, the admissions office for that program will work with BU’s International Students and Scholars Office (ISSO) to issue you a “level change” SEVIS record/I-20.
-Contact the specific admissions office for the BU program that conditionally admitted you to find out what document they will need to start the SEVIS/I-20 “level change” for you.
+Once you are fully admitted to that BU program, the admissions office will work with BU’s International Students and Scholars Office (ISSO) to issue you a “level change” SEVIS record/I-20.
+Contact the admissions office to find out what document they will need to start the SEVIS/I-20 “level change” for you.

-If you will attend a full-time program at CELOP before your full-time program at another university, you must first use CELOP’s SEVIS record/I-20 for your F-1 visa interview.
-After you arrive to CELOP, you can work with CELOP’s Foreign Student Advisor/DSO to transfer your SEVIS record/I-20 to the other university.
+If you will attend a full-time program at CELOP before your full-time program at another university, you must use CELOP’s SEVIS record/I-20 for your F-1 visa interview.
+After you arrive at CELOP, you can work with CELOP’s Foreign Student Advisor/DSO to transfer your SEVIS record/I-20 to the other university.

-Please keep all original copies of I-20’s issued to you and organize them by date of issue and make copies for safekeeping.
-Depending on your situation after CELOP, you may need to submit copies of those I-20’s when applying for visa renewals or future benefits from the US government, such as post-completion Optional Practical Training (OPT).
+Please keep all original copies of I-20s issued to you and organize them by date of issue.
+Make copies for safekeeping.
+Depending on your situation after CELOP, you may need to submit copies of those I-20s when applying for visa renewals or future benefits from the US government, such as post-completion Optional Practical Training (OPT).